tkmharris/tkmharris.github.io/books.md

 6. **On the Natural History of Destruction**, W. G. Sebald.

 7. **The Vegetarian**, Han Kang. &#126;, &dagger; (Korean)
-Remarkably readable short novel on madness, hunger and familial violence.
 Visceral, sensuous and disturbing; I really liked it.

 8. **Educated**, Tara Westover.
-Memoir of Westover's journey from Idaho survivalist Mormon school-less childhood to Cambridge PhD.
-I don't think the author and I would agree who the villain of her story is.

 9. **If I'm Scared We Can't Win: Penguin modern poets 1**, Emily Berry, Anne Carson & Sophie Collins.
 Lots of good stuff in here, but Emily Berry's work in particular is great.

 10. **The Bend of the World**, Jacob Bacharach.
 tired: reading the *Chapo* book;
 wired: reading other books because their authors were funny on *Chapo*.

 11. **Eileen**, Ottessa Moshfegh. &#126;

 12. **Politics and the English Language**, George Orwell.
-More of a pamphet than a book.
+More of a pamphlet than a book.

 13. **Sight**, Jessie Greengrass.
 Greengrass's first novel lives up to expectations.
-Some words [here](http://tkmh.space/2018/04/25/sight-jessie-greengrass/).

 14. **H(A)PPY**, Nicola Barker.  &#126;
-I really enjoyed the first half of this but it lost me after a while.
-More [here](http://tkmh.space/2018/05/27/h%28a%29ppy/).
+Would have made a better novella in my opinion.

 15. **Injection #1**, W. Ellis, D. Shalvey & J. Bellaire.

 16. **Possession**, A. S. Byatt.
-It inspired me to finally buy the letters of Abelard and Heloise.
-We'll see if I actually read them.
+It inspired me to buy the letters of Abelard and Heloise.

 17. **On Chesil Beach**, Ian McEwan. &lowast;
-My favourite McEwan.
 Re-read before going to see the film.

 18. **Shutter Island**, Dennis Lehane.